rimsila/rimsila/README.md

 </a>
 </h4>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi There👋, My name is <b>Sila </b>.
-I'm 24 years old and I've 4+ years experiences with front-end development  and hybrid mobile with achievement more than 20+ various project <b> using React JS / React Native  - typescript</b> (3+ years) and 1 Year <b> as Web Designer</b>.
+I'm 24 years old and I've 4+ years experiences with front-end development and hybrid mobile with achievement more than 20+ various project <b> using React JS / React Native - typescript</b> (3+ years) and 1 Year <b> as Web Designer</b>.Based on my experience as **React & React Native Developer** at BLOC Delivery in ecommerce and delivery also at Slash I have experiences with many various project such as booking, real estate, learning Platform, tech news, covid-19 project and so on.
+I believe I could be a good fit with your position.

-I always keep up to date and challenge with new technologies such ReactJs, React Native, Typescript, Apollo GraphQl etc. Also using agile methodology in development project and work across teamwork as well.
+As a front-end, I always following best practice and keep up to date and challenge with new technologies such ReactJs, React Native, Typescript, Apollo GraphQl etc. Also using agile methodology in development project and work across teamwork as well.
 Moreover, i've contributed in open-source on GitHub and Npm.
 I like to build react generator tools to make development process fast as much as possible also building my own component library to reuse able across project.
 My skill set up <b>front-end architecture is powerful with popular react framework </b> ensure our project boilerplate is clean structure by using Typescript and unit test to ensure our project is predicable and maintainable and easy to intergrade with back-end side. for consistently and code error checking i've using tool like Eslint/Pretty/StyleLint and Webpack with react code splitting to optimize bundle size to take care about the performance of web applications(google light-house) for better user experience with fully SEO optimization (SSR NextJS).

 ### Education